shvilam/LocalCacheLoader/README.md

 As a result , you can eliminate unnecessary communication to the server by requesting the same file over and over agin.
 The usage is exactly the same as Loader / URLLoader /NetStream.

-The main difference is that the initialization process that requires 3 Lines of code.
+The main difference is that the initialization process that requires 3 Lines of code.<br>
-    1. the fist is spesfied the application the main cache directory.
+    1. the fist is spesfied the application the main cache directory.<br>
-    2. is passing the  LocalCacheLoader, LocalCacheURLLoader, LocalCacheNetStream.
+    2. is passing the  LocalCacheLoader, LocalCacheURLLoader, LocalCacheNetStream.<br>
-    3. Using the factory to create instances for thous classes.
+    3. Using the factory to create instances for thous classes. <br>

     Help is needed!